nextcloud/documentation/developer_manual/core/ocs-share-api.rst

 * Method: GET

 * URL Arguments: path - path to file/folder
 * URL Arguments: reshares - returns not only the shares from the current user but all shares from the given file.
 * URL Arguments: subfiles - returns all shares within a folder, given that *path* defines a folder
 * Mandatory fields: path

 * Result: XML with the shares

-* Statuscodes:
+Statuscodes

 * 100 - successfull
 * 404 - file doesn't exists

 Get information about a known Share
 -----------------------------------